Jason Heyward: 2016

 On December 15, 2015, Heyward signed an eight-year, $184 million contract with the Cubs.
+At the time of Heyward's signing, the contract was the largest player contract that had ever been signed by the Cubs.
+During his tenure with the Cubs, Heyward's play did not reach the expectations created by his contract.

-One of his first acts after signing his contract was to pay for hotel suites large enough to accommodate teammate David Ross, his wife, and their three young children on all of the Cubs' road trips during the 2016 season.
+One of Heyward's first acts after signing his contract was to pay for hotel suites large enough to accommodate teammate David Ross, his wife, and their three young children on all of the Cubs' road trips during the 2016 season.
 Ross, set to retire after the 2016 season, had been Heyward's teammate during his first three seasons in Atlanta, and Heyward considered him a key mentor in his early MLB career.
 In an interview with Bleacher Report, Heyward said,I know how special it is to have teammates like he was my first three years in Atlanta.
 You don't take it for granted.
 I wanted to say thank you from the bottom of my heart, as a teammate and as a friend, for what he's done for me.

-Heyward struggled in his first season with the Cubs in 2016, batting only .230 with 7 home runs and 49 RBIs, while leading the majors in percentage of soft-hit batted balls (27.1%), though he would win his 4th Gold Glove award that season.
+Heyward struggled in his first season with the Cubs in 2016, batting only .230 with 7 home runs and 49 RBIs; however, he did win his fourth Gold Glove that season.

-In Game 4 of the 2016 National League Division Series against the San Francisco Giants with the Cubs having a 2–1 series lead, Heyward reached on a bunt force out, moved to second on an errant throw, and scored the go-ahead run on a Javier Baez single, sending the Cubs to the 2016 National League Championship Series.
+In Game Four of the 2016 National League Division Series against the San Francisco Giants, with the Cubs holding a 2–1 series lead, Heyward reached on a bunt force out.
+He then moved to second on an errant throw and scored the go-ahead run on a Javier Baez single, sending the Cubs to the 2016 National League Championship Series.

 On October 25, 2016, Heyward, along with teammates Dexter Fowler, Addison Russell, and Carl Edwards Jr., became the first African-Americans to play for the Cubs in a World Series game.
 Heyward was credited with leading an inspiring players-only meeting during a 17-minute rain delay near the end of Game 7 of the 2016 World Series.
 The Cubs eventually won the game 8–7 after 10 innings, which gave the franchise its first World Series championship in 108 years.
+Heyward hit .104 during the 2016 playoffs.
 On November 9, Heyward became the first position player in Major League Baseball history to win three straight Gold Glove Awards with three different teams (Braves, Cardinals, and Cubs).

 2017

 On May 8, 2017, Heyward went on the 10-day disabled list due to a sprained finger he suffered in a game against the Yankees three days prior.
 In late June, Heyward suffered a left-hand laceration while catching a foul ball in Pittsburgh and was unavailable to play in the next series of games.
-In 55 of the first 67 games of the 2017 season, Heyward had improved his statistics from the prior year with a batting average of .258, a .315 OBP and .399 SLG.
-He was third on the team with 29 RBIs and third with 84 total bases.
-He was placed on the disabled list a month later with a hand injury.

 Heyward chose "J-Hey" as his nickname for the Players Weekend during the 2017 season.
+For the season, Heyward hit .259 with 11 home runs and 59 RBIs.